ietf-wg-masque/ietf-wg-masque.github.io/index.md

 title: MASQUE Working Group
 ---

-## Upcoming Meetings
+## Upcoming Events

-<a href="https://github.com/ietf-wg-masque/wg-materials/blob/master/ietf109/agenda.md">IETF 109, Tuesday, November 20, 2020</a>
+MASQUE will meet on Tuesday, November 20, 2020 during [IETF 109](https://www.ietf.org/how/meetings/109/).
+The [agenda can be found here](https://github.com/ietf-wg-masque/wg-materials/blob/master/ietf109/agenda.md).

+Prior to the meeting, MASQUE participants will partake in the virtual hackathon.
+[Details can be found here](https://github.com/ietf-wg-masque/wg-materials/blob/master/hackathons/ietf109.md).

 ## Documents